 What are flat-fee realtors?

 Flat-fee real estate agents take a different approach to the commission structures we have discussed above.
-These real estate agents will typically do everything a traditional listing agent does but for a much lower flat-fee, regardless of the price of the home.
+These real estate agents typically do everything a traditional listing agent does but for a flat-fee, regardless of the price of the home.
+By paying a flat fee rather than a standard commission, sellers can save tens of thousands of dollars in equity.
 For example, if you sell your home with a traditional agent, you would be paying 3% to them and that commission would equate to about $9,000.
 On the other hand, selling a $300,000 home for a flat-fee of, say, $3,000 with a flat-fee real estate company would potentially save $6,000 in real estate commissions.
-At Trelora, our agents will list your house for a low flat-fee and give you the world-class service you expect and deserve.
+At Trelora, our agents list your house for a low flat-fee and give you the world-class service you deserve.